-This sample is not plotted in Figure 2, the coordinates place the sample in Illinois.
-The available continued the sample in Ballard County, which is outside the scale of the map.
+This sample is not plotted in Figure 2, no coordinates place the sample in Ballard County, which is outside the scale of the map.

-This sample is not plotted in Figure 2, the coordinates place the sample in Ballard County, which is outside the sample is set as a nondetect because the reported result is less than the MDA.
+This sample is not plotted in Figure 2, no coordinates place the sample in Ballard County, which is outside the scale of the map.

+This results is set as a nondetect because the reported result is less than the MDA.